-This summary of age discrimination law in Austria has been prepared by Kunz Schima Wallentin, the Ius Laboris member for Austria: www.ksw.at
+This summary of age discrimination law in Austria has been prepared by Kunz Schima Wallentin, the Ius Laboris member for Austria: www.ksw.at.

-Prior to ratification of Directive 2000/78/EC of 27 November 2000 there was no protection against age discrimination in Austria, except for the general protection against unfair dismissal found in Section 105 of the Labour Constitution Act (Arbeitsverfassungsgesetz, ArbVG) which simplified the burden of proof for older employees.
+Prior to ratification of Directive 2000/78/EC of 27 November 2000, there was no protection against age discrimination in Austria, except for the general protection against unfair dismissal found in Section 105 of the Labour Constitution Act (Arbeitsverfassungsgesetz, ArbVG), which simplified the burden of proof for older employees.

-Civil servants of the federal government are protected by the Federal Equal Treatment Act (Bundes-Gleichbehandlungsgesetz, B-GlBG), which is practically identical to the Equal Treatment Act; further laws exist for civil servants of the provincial government.
+Civil servants of the federal government are protected by the Federal Equal Treatment Act (Bundes-Gleichbehandlungsgesetz, B-GlBG), which is reflects the Equal Treatment Act, both of which came into force on 1 July 2014; further laws exist for civil servants of the provincial government.

 Agricultural workers are protected by Anti-Discrimination Acts that were enacted at the provincial level for jurisdictional reasons (Landes-Antidiskriminierungsgesetze).The separate laws for agricultural workers became effective in the first half of 2005 and the provincial anti-discrimination laws became effective (for the most part) in the second half of 2004.

 In Austria, both direct and indirect discrimination are prohibited in connection with recruitment, wages and salaries, voluntary social benefits, vocational training, promotion, conditions of employment and termination of employment.

 The Equal Treatment Act covers all kinds of employees, i.e. blue-collar and white-collar workers, whether they have just been hired or have been employed for longer.

-Where their positions are not on the list of ministry-approved traineeships and they do not perform their services under the contract of their employer, trainees are not considered to be employees.
-So, although they are explicitly protected from discrimination in terms of having access to training contracts, trainees are not protected from age discrimination during the course of their work.
+Trainees may not be considered as employees if their position is not on the list of ministry-approved traineeships and if they do not perform their services under the contract of their employer.
+So, although trainees are explicitly protected from discrimination in terms of having access to training contracts, they are not protected from age discrimination during the course of their work.

 Self-employed people are generally not protected from discrimination (except with reference to membership to employer representative organisations or in general to the possibility to go into business for oneself).
 However, contractors who are similar to the self-employed in terms of having greater flexibility in determining their work conditions, but resemble true employees in terms of their economic dependency, are generally protected (arbeitnehmerähnliche Personen).